Trask House

 History

-One of Manchester’s most well known landmarks is the Trask House on Union Street across from the Public Library.
+One of Manchester’s most well-known landmarks is the Trask House on Union Street across from the Public Library.
 The house was built in 1823 by local businesswoman Abigail Hooper, who ran a thriving general store and millinery shop on the premises.
-That same year, Abigail married Captain Richard Trask, one of Manchester’s most prominent merchant ship captains, who had lucrative trade relationships with England and Russia.
+That same year, Abigail married Captain Richard Trask, one of Manchester’s most prominent merchant ship captains, with lucrative trade relationships with England and Russia.

 Built in the Federal style, the Trask House had three rooms on the first floor and at least two bedrooms above.
 The original house (western half) was modest, but as family fortunes improved, Abigail expanded the house toward the east.
 This expansion, believed to have been completed by 1834, essentially doubled the size of the house.